 Conventional wiper blades

-Beam blades where introduced on luxury cars in the early 2000s.
-Beam blades aren’t attached to a metal frame so they’re more flexible and adhere to the curve of your windshield more efficiently, creating a better wipe.
+Beam blades were introduced on luxury cars in the early 2000s.
+Beam blades aren’t attached to a metal frame, so they’re more flexible and adhere to the curve of your windshield more efficiently, creating a better wipe.
 Because there’s no frame, snow and ice buildup are reduced.

 For a side-by-side comparison of these two wiper blades, check out Beam Blades Vs. Conventional Windshield Wipers.

 Hybrid blades are a combination of conventional and beam blades.
 These blades: